OnkelTem/audipomarks/README.md

         ...
 ```

-## Working with directory-level marks files
+#### Working with directory-level marks files

-Each `local.audipomark` file references only files from the directory it's saved into.
+Each `local.audipomark` file references only the files from the directory it's saved into.

 For example, the first `local.audipomark` from above will keep marks from `Lesson1.mp3` and `Lesson2.mp3` but not from `MoreLessons/` subdirectory.

 Also, `local.audipomark` files don't keep their original (phone) locations and hence their containing directories can now be relocated according to your preferences.

-Things you may want to do with now "disassebmled" marks file:
+Things you may want to do with now "disassembled" marks file:

 - Rename directories
 - Move directories to new locations within your media directory
 - Generate marks using tools like [audio-silence-marks](https://pypi.org/project/audio-silence-marks/)

-## The `join` command
+### `join`

 After you're finished with refactoring locations of your media or with updating marks files, you're now ready to build the all-marks file and import it back into Audipo.